freesurfer-rge/slothpu/docs/functional_units.md

 If all lines on C bus are zero, copy the contents of the A and B buses to the Program Counter and set the 'increment enabled' flag to False.
 If any of the C bus lines are non-zero, make no changes to the Program Counter, and leave 'increment enabled' as True

+## Memory Operations

+*Functional Selector:* MEM

+Memory always uses A (low) and B (high) buses for the address, and C bus for data.
+This means that C bus will be bidirectional.
+Recall also that main memory will likely only be 14-bit addressable, leaving the top two bits to select memory mapped peripherals.
+All 'memory' units should take care that their connection to C bus is in a high impedence state unless they are selected by the two top bits.

+During the Fetch0 and Fetch1 pipeline stages, the next instruction will be read.

+### Load (MEM LOAD)

+During the 'Execute' pipeline stage, combine A bus and B bus into an address.
+Put the corresponding byte onto C bus

+### Store (MEM STORE)

+During the 'Commit' pipeline stage, combine A bus and B bus into an address.
+Write the corresponding byte from C bus